 It’s critical to ensure that everything stays in sync as slider is being used: the cursor shape, :hover, :focus and :active states, the position of the handle, reaction to click and drag, the change in values, the change of the states inside and outside of the slider area, response to keyboard controls.
 The feedback should always be smooth and continuous, without a noticeable lag.
 Finally, a good slider allows for precision if needed, so extending it by turning the chosen value into a plain input field is usually a good idea.

 That’s just a quick preview of what’s expecting you tomorrow: just in case it slipped through your fingers, we’ve started a new series of articles on Smashing Magazine, highlighting all the fine microscopic details on designing perfect UI components.
-After a closer look at perfect accordions2 and perfect date and time pickers3, tomorrow we’ll be looking into many, many fine examples of perfect slider controls.
+After a closer look at perfect accordions and perfect date and time pickers, tomorrow we’ll be looking into many, many fine examples of perfect slider controls.
 Hopefully that’s something that will bring some ideas to your toolbox!

 Table of Contents

 - Plant ??
 When You ‘Google’

-- Pixel-Perfect Layouts In iOS7
+- Pixel-Perfect Layouts In iOS

-- The Power Of Symbols In Sketch8
+- The Power Of Symbols In Sketch

-- Upcoming Smashing Workshops10
+- Upcoming Smashing Workshops

 - New On Smashing Job Board

 - Most Popular Articles In June

 - Most Recent Articles On Smashing

 (#)1.
 Plant ??
 When You ‘Google’

 How many times a day do you Google something?
 Too often to count, right?
 Now imagine that every time you search for something online, your search helps to plant a tree.
-Well, that’s no utopian dream, but reality — thanks to the search engine Ecosia15.
+Well, that’s no utopian dream, but reality — thanks to the search engine Ecosia.

 The way it works is actually quite simple: You do your online search via Ecosia, Ecosia gets revenues from ads, and uses them to plant tress.
 On average, it takes about 45 searches to plant a tree, and until today more than 10,000,000 trees could be planted this way.
-Monthly financial reports and insights into the reforestation projects that Ecosia supports17, make the undertaking transparent.
+Monthly financial reports and insights into the reforestation projects that Ecosia supports, make the undertaking transparent.
 Definitely worth supporting!
 So why not give it a try and make Ecosia your default search engine to help reach their ambitious goal: a billion new trees until 2020. (cm)

 (#)2.
 Three Months Left: Are You Ready For SmashingConf Barcelona?

 The web is constantly changing.
 So, where can you get the grips for design systems and how to optimize your websites’ performance?
-At SmashingConf Barcelona19, for sure!
+At SmashingConf Barcelona, for sure!
 On October 17th and 18th, we’ll be returning to the magical Palau de la Música Catalana with two packed days of hands-on sessions by some of the most respected members of our industry.

 The focus of the conference will be on Design Systems, SVG techniques, performance, accessibility, and user experience, as well as some useful takeaways for those running their own small studio.
-Tickets are available now21.
+Tickets are available now.
 We’d love to meet you there! (cm)

 It features everything from bundlers, to testing frameworks, error detection tools, templating engines, UI modules, boilerplates, and a lot more.
 If you know of a resource that is missing in the collection, feel free to contribute it. (cm)

 (#)4.
 Pixel-Perfect Layouts In iOS

 The iOS design mock-up comes in, polished and perfect, and now you have to implement the UI in the best way possible.
-While you already may be cringing at the thought, we’ve got good news to reduce the headache: meet Paralayout26, an open-source toolset that might just become your new best friend.
+While you already may be cringing at the thought, we’ve got good news to reduce the headache: meet Paralayout, an open-source toolset that might just become your new best friend.

 The tool is basically a set of à la carte utilities, which extends UILabel to provide custom “compact” line wrapping that eliminates the need for manual typesetting.
 With a single line of code, the toolset can porportionally distribute empty space between titles and buttons.
 It can also visually balance out any text and space provided, and takes good care of pixel-level rounding.
 You can read more about it on GitHub. (il)

 (#)5.
 The Power Of Symbols In Sketch

 Organization is key, right?
 This holds true for almost everything in life, including getting work done on time.
 If you work a lot with Sketch, you’re probably relieved and grateful for the many ways to keep your work organized.
-As a matter of fact, as Andrew Couldwell puts it30, all it takes are a few control symbols to help you build a UI in no time.
+As a matter of fact, as Andrew Couldwell puts it, all it takes are a few control symbols to help you build a UI in no time.

 Symbols are one of the best methods in Sketch that can help you save time.
 All you’ll only ever need to add are a few control symbols to an artboard, and quickly switch between all component types and states.
 There’s even a free Sketch file which you can download at the end of the article, so you can get started right away.
 Handy! (il)

 (#)6.
 Drop-Downs As The UI Of Last Resort

 Should drop-down be the UI of last resort?
 In many ways, yes.
 A drop-down might seem like an obvious enough pattern: we tap on an icon, get a list of options, choose an option, done.
 However, a set of radio buttons or buttons would work better if there are only few options available.
 Longer drop-downs, such as a country selector can be a nightmare to scan through, especially on mobile where keyboard search is usually not available.

 And then there are phone drop-downs, birthday drop-downs, salutation drop-downs — all cases where a regular text input or a set of buttons might be a better alternative.
 A drop-down makes sense with plenty of available options, but it has to be complimented with an autosuggest filter as well.
 In his article, Dropdown alternatives for better (mobile) forms, Zoltan Kollin highlights some of the common issues and solutions for better data input.
 Good suggestions which will make you reconsider using that fancy drop-down in your interface or not. (vf)

 (#)7.
 Upcoming Smashing Conferences

 We create practical, hands-on conferences highlighting techniques, strategies and design patterns used in real-life products by experienced designers and developers.
 No fluff, no theory: just 2 days packed with practical front-end and UX techniques.
-Coming up: SmashingConf Freiburg, Germany36 (Sep 11–12) and SmashingConf Barcelona, Spain37 (Oct 17–18).
+Coming up: SmashingConf Freiburg, Germany (Sep 11–12) and SmashingConf Barcelona, Spain (Oct 17–18).
 That — and we love cats, too.

 SmashingConf Freiburg, Germany (Sep 11–12)

-- SmashingConf Freiburg 2017 Tickets39, Sep 11–12
+- SmashingConf Freiburg 2017 Tickets, Sep 11–12

-- Modular Design41 – Alla Kholmatova (September 13)
+- Modular Design – Alla Kholmatova (September 13)

 SmashingConf Barcelona, Spain (Oct 17–18)

-- SmashingConf Barcelona 2017 Tickets45, Oct 17–18
+- SmashingConf Barcelona 2017 Tickets, Oct 17–18

-- Lettering47 – Gemma O’Brien (October 16)
+- Lettering – Gemma O’Brien (October 16)

-- Persuasive Design48 – Horace Dediu (October 16)
+- Persuasive Design – Horace Dediu (October 16)

 - Concept, Create, And Sell! – Anton & Irene (October 19)

-- Atomic Design: Process & Patterns51 – Brad Frost (October 19)
+- Atomic Design: Process & Patterns – Brad Frost (October 19)

 Or, if you’d like to run an in-house workshop at your office, feel free to get in touch with Vitaly at email@example.com and briefly describe what problems you’re facing and would like to solve.
 Don’t worry about the costs — we’ll find a fair price for sure.
 Get in touch — it’s that easy!

 (#)8.
 New On Smashing Job Board

-“We have a 6-month contract open for a creative director as part of a Web application initiative at a major financial firm.
+Here are some of the most recent job openings at [Smashing Jobs](http://jobs.smashingmagazine.com/): * [Art Director Financial Industry](http://jobs.smashingmagazine.com/j/Digital-Art-Director-Financial-Industry-Contract/2502288) at _Logic State LLC_ (New York) "We have a 6-month contract open for a creative director as part of a Web application initiative at a major financial firm.
 The candidate must be available locally to work on the client's premises in Manhattan."

-Backend / Microservices’ Developer58 at HQLabs (Hamburg)
+- Backend / Microservices’ Developer at HQLabs (Hamburg)

 “Develop and maintain a comprehensive Microservice REST API for our SaaS business!”

-Graduate UX Designer59 at Booking.com (Amsterdam)
+- Graduate UX Designer at Booking.com (Amsterdam)